 A hug.
 No, really!
 Sometimes a sweet hug is all I need to know that someone hears me.

-I hope this offers a new perspective on the struggles of fertility.
+I hope this offers a new perspective on the struggles of infertility.
 Most women suffer in silence.
-Hey we aren't even supposed to tell people we are pregnant until we are three months in.
+Hey, we aren't even supposed to tell people we are pregnant until three months in.
 There are thousands of women doing everything in their power to get pregnant and each month the visit from Aunt Flow separates them further from that dream.
-This doesn't even address the women who experience miscarriages, something I have not endured myself, but I can't imagine being a handed a gift of life, only to have it taken away.
+This doesn't even address the women who experience miscarriages—something I have not endured myself—but I can't imagine being handed the gift of life, only to have it taken away.

-What I do know is this.
-I am sad, I am hurting and I am working diligently on figuring out some of the potential barriers to conceiving.
+What I do know is this: I am sad, I am hurting, and I am working diligently on figuring out some of the potential barriers to conceiving.
 I also believe that sometimes there aren't any barriers; it just isn't the right time.
+I also believe that perhaps I was not meant to experience motherhood of a human child in this lifetime.
 I don't like to admit that, but I do believe it.
-I can check off the medical issues, but after that it is truly a lesson of letting go.
+I can check off the medical issues, but after that, it is truly a lesson of letting go.
 And with that letting go, a realization that I will get to be a mom, maybe just not in the way I originally envisioned.
-In the tough moments, I have to make a list of all the wonderful things I have in my life, which there are so many, yet easy to lose sight of when you're hyper-focused on something else.
-In those challenging moments, I have to remind myself how lucky I am to take a nap on a Saturday afternoon, to binge watch Dr. Quinn Medicine Woman (you should watch it!) each night with my puppies happily by my side.
-To come back to my art, because one I have time, but most importantly because it is medicine for my soul.
-And to spend more time with my parents, because being a mom is demanding, and I am lucky to have this extra time to share it with them.
-To my husband during this "waiting" period; let's go on adventures, lets strengthen our marriage, let's do all the things we want right now before our life changes.
-Lastly, I have to remember that I am a mom already to two little beautiful fur babies that I love so much.
+In the tough moments, I have to make a list of all the wonderful things I have in my life, and there are so many, yet they are easy to lose sight of when you're hyper-focused on something else.
+In those challenging moments, I have to remind myself how lucky I am to take a nap on a Saturday afternoon, or to binge-watch Dr. Quinn Medicine Woman each night with my puppies happily by my side.
+To come back to my art because, not only do I have the time, but more importantly, it is medicine for my soul.
+And to spend more time with my parents, because being a mom is demanding, and I’m lucky to have extra time to share with them.
+To my husband during this "waiting" period: let's go on adventures, let’s strengthen our marriage, let's do all the things we want before our life changes.
+Lastly, I have to remember that I am already a mom to two beautiful fur babies, a cat, and 12 chickens.